 We may not be able to realize the expected return on our growth and efficiency capital expenditure plan.

-- Automation of six window assembly production lines, increasing efficiencies, labor and material waste costs with an estimated reduction of on-site damage by 30%; - Additional aluminum expansion project to increase capacity by approximately 400 tons/month; - Further automation of additional glass lines, increasing efficiencies on an end-to-end basis reducing lead times, headcount and on-site damage by approximately 40%; - Upgrading vacuum magnetron sputter coating machinery which will allow us to coat glass before tempering; - Automation of two centralized aluminum warehouses for storing, sorting and delivering extrusion matrices and aluminum profiles to our internal production processes that reduce lead times for the assembly of architectural systems and reduce on-site damage to materials; - Acquiring 1.5 million square feet of land adjacent to our existing facilities for future expansion and for our sport facility complex available to factory employees; and - Establishing new vinyl window assembly lines with annualized capacity of approximately $300 million
+- Automation of window assembly production lines, increasing efficiencies, labor and material waste costs with an estimated reduction of on-site damage by 30%; - Additional aluminum expansion project to increase capacity by approximately 400 tons/month; - Further automation of additional glass lines, increasing efficiencies on an end-to-end basis reducing lead times, headcount and on-site damage by approximately 40%; - Automation of three centralized aluminum warehouses for storing, sorting and delivering extrusion matrices and aluminum profiles to our internal production processes that reduce lead times for the assembly of architectural systems and reduce on-site damage to materials; plus one additional warehouse under construction; - Acquiring 2.1 million square feet of land adjacent to our existing facilities for future expansion and for our sport facility complex available to factory employees; - Establishing new vinyl window assembly lines with annualized capacity of approximately $300 million; and - Completed expansion of our architectural metal facade plant, which specializes in engineering, designing, and manufacturing tailor-made facades.

 There can be no assurance that the anticipated cost saving initiatives will be achieved, or that they will not be significantly and materially less than anticipated, or that the completion of such cost savings initiatives will be effectively accomplished.
 In addition, our ability to realize the anticipated cost savings are subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond our control, such as changes to government regulation governing or otherwise impacting our industry, operating difficulties, client preferences, changes in competition and general economic or industry condition.
 If we fail to realize the anticipated cost savings it could have a negative impact on our financial position.